tyleryoungblood/resimplifi-site-wp/wp-content/plugins/merge-minify-refresh/readme.txt

 In order to ensure fast loading times its recommended to set long expiry dates for CSS and JS as well as make sure gzip or deflate is on.

-Version 1.6 adds support for HTTP2 Server Push to further speed up your requests (thanks to [Daniel Aleksandersen](https://www.slightfuture.com)).
+Version 1.6 added support for HTTP2 Server Push to further speed up your requests (thanks to [Daniel Aleksandersen](https://www.slightfuture.com)).

+Version 1.6.9 added the ability to specify the cache directory.
+Set MMR_CACHE_DIR & MMR_CACHE_URL constants in wp-config.php.
+MMR_CACHE_DIR must be full server path and MMR_CACHE_URL must be absolute URL for this to work correctly (thanks to [Daniel Aleksandersen](https://www.slightfuture.com)).

+Version 1.6.11 added the ability to specify seperate cache urls for javascript and CSS.
+Use MMR_JS_CACHE_URL & MMR_CSS_CACHE_URL to replace MMR_CACHE_URL.

 **Note** Installing this plugin on a server with the eAccellerator module installed has the potential to break as Minify uses anonymous functions which return NULL.
 [View eAccellerator Issue Thread](https://github.com/eaccelerator/eaccelerator/issues/12)